-Under the provisions of Article 81 the Governing Board is assigned the following responsibilities:
+Under the provisions of Article 8113 the Governing Board is assigned the following responsibilities:

-- "I. To establish general policies and set the priorities that shall govern the SAE and which are compatible with sectoral programs; - II .- Subject to applicable provisions, it will adopt general policies, rules and programs to regulate agreements, contracts and accords that SAE will enter into with third parties in the areas of public works, acquisitions and provision of services.
+- "I. To establish general policies and set the priorities that shall govern the SAE and which are compatible with sectoral programs; - II.- Subject to applicable provisions, it will adopt general policies, rules and programs to regulate agreements, contracts and accords that SAE will enter into with third parties in the areas of public works, acquisitions and provision of services.
 Such actions shall be the responsibility of the Director General, or civil servants who, under the provisions of the applicable legislation are authorized to act on his behalf, and shall follow any guidelines set therein by the Governing Board; - III.
 Analyze and adopt the regular reports submitted by the Director General to include any pertinent comments by the Trustees; - IV.
-Establish the general guidelines for the proper management and transfer of assets described in Article 1 of this law, and to prevent their alteration, deterioration, loss or destruction: - V. Establish general guidelines for the use of assets to be followed by trustees, administrators, liquidators, comptrollers, as well as third parties described in Article 1 of this law: - VI.
-Establish guidelines for the supervision of the database referred to in Article 4 of this law; - VII.
-Approve SAE programs and budgets submitted by the Director General, as well as any amendments in accordance with applicable legislation; - VIII.
-Following report to the trustees and certification by external auditors, approve SAE Annual Financial Reports and authorize their publication; - IX.
-Approve the SAE Organic Charter and the basic organizational structure of the body as well as any future amendments to them;
+Establish the general guidelines for the proper management and transfer of assets described in Article 1 of this law, and to prevent their alteration, deterioration, loss or destruction; - V. Establish general guidelines for the use of assets to be followed by trustees, administrators, liquidators, comptrollers, as well as third parties described in Article 1 of this law; - VI.
+Establish guidelines for the supervision of the database referred to in Article 4 of this law: - VII.
+Approve SAE programs and budgets submitted by the Director General, as well as any amendments in accordance with applicable legislation;

-&lt;sup>13 Federal Law for the Administration and Transfer of Public Sector Assets.
+13 Federal Law for the Administration and Transfer of Public Sector Assets.